 My own Kemetic practice includes reciting a self-written version of The 42 Positive Confessions.
 Positive confessions are intended to prompt positive action, to guide in decision-making, and to encourage correct conduct in everyday life.
 The 42 Positive Confessions purify and strengthen my consciousness and thus, my souls’ energetic integrity and vibration.
 This contributes to a state of wa’ab or spiritual cleanliness (which is a slight deviation from the original meaning of wa’ab, which was to achieve ritual purity and readiness to enter a temple or engage in ritual work; this was achieved by cleansing the hands with water).
 The ultimate goal is further evolution and growth as a human being.
 This, in turn, shapes my reality and influences the reality around me.
 As a devotional offering, The 42 Positive Confessions effectively strengthens the bond with the deities I work with — chiefly among them, Isis — and further energises Ma’at, both as a concept and as a living being.
 These are my own personal beliefs regarding my Kemetic practice.

-As Kemetics, I think we need to decisively hit it on the head in terms of who we are and what we do, to withstand academic scrutiny from above and nay-sayers from below.
-We’re fighting for relevance; therefore, you have to back yourself up.
+As Kemetics, I think we need to decisively hit the nail on the head in terms of who we are and what we do, to withstand academic scrutiny from above and nay-sayers from below.
+We’re fighting for relevance; therefore, you have to back yourself up!
 The value and importance of working with authentic sources of information in the reconstruction and revival of ancient Egyptian religion was covered in part 2 of my book review of Profane Egyptologists by Paul Harrison.
 This post may be considered at least in part, a response to the call for authenticity in Kemetic paganism.
 Let’s go back to the source.
 As any reasonable person can see, a modern adaptation of the confessions is necessary to reflect the current standards and conditions in which we are living.
 Otherwise, the confessions may lose some of their original relevance and meaning.

 The source from antiquity used in the formulation of The 42 Positive Confessions in this post is, The Papyrus of Ani which is an individual copy of The Book of Going Forth by Day, or The Book of Emerging Forth into the Light (popularly known today as, The Ancient Egyptian Book of the Dead).
 This manuscript was compiled in honour of Ani, a scribe from the city of Thebes, in approximately 1250 BC.
 It contains declarations and spells used to assist Ani in navigating the Duat, or afterlife.
 It also includes The 42 Negative Confessions, which were to be declared to the 42 gods of the 42 nomes, or territories of ancient Egypt upon death.
 The manuscript was acquired by E. A. Wallis Budge in 1888 and can be found today in the British Museum.